-The answer is – because you were never informed of debt validation options.
-Your debt won’t get erased with this debt validation, but it could get invalidated.
-And an invalidated debt is one that you don’t have to pay, and it can’t legally remain on your credit report.
+The answer is – because you were never informed of debt validation options until today.
+Your debt won’t get erased with debt validation, but it could get invalidated.
+And an invalidated debt is one you don’t have to pay, and it can’t legally remain on your credit report.

 For many consumers, it’s hard to imagine that the debt collector won’t prove the debt is valid, but the truth is, most of the time, they can’t.
 After all, it was your credit card.

 The laws don’t ask if you spent the money.
 The regulations don’t dispute whether or not you ever had the credit card.